Tiramisu

 ingredients to make tiramisu

-• Dark Rum: Adds depth and complexity to the dessert and enhances the flavor of the espresso.
+• Dark Rum: Adds depth and boozy flavor to the espresso mixture.

-• Egg Yolks: Create a luscious and creamy custard filling, essential for the texture and richness of the tiramisu.
-Because the recipe is made with raw egg yolks, use only fresh, properly refrigerated, and clean grade A or AA eggs with intact shells, and avoid contact between the yolks/whites and the shell.
+• Egg Yolks: Key to the tiramisu’s texture and richness.
+Use fresh, clean, grade A or AA eggs with intact shells, and ensure no contact between yolks/whites and the shell.

 • Sugar: Sweetens the mascarpone filling and balances the bitterness of the espresso.

-• Mascarpone Cheese: Forms the decadent and creamy layer that makes tiramisu so irresistible.
-Look for the BelGioioso brand; it’s widely available and has a thick texture that’s ideal for making tiramisu.
+• Mascarpone Cheese: The base of the creamy layer.
+Look for the BelGioioso brand; it’s widely available and has a thick texture ideal for making tiramisu.

-• Unsweetened Cocoa Powder: Dusts the top layer of the tiramisu, providing a bitter chocolate contrast to the sweetness of the filling.
+• Unsweetened Cocoa Powder: Lends a bitter chocolate contrast to the sweetness of the filling.

-• Savoiardi Biscuits or Crisp Ladyfingers: Serve as the base of the dessert, soaking up the espresso and rum mixture to create the iconic layers of tiramisu.
-Avoid the soft cake-like ladyfingers (typically found in the bakery section of supermarkets).
+• Savoiardi Biscuits or Crisp Ladyfingers: The base of the dessert that soaks up the espresso and rum mixture.
+Avoid the soft cake-like ladyfingers.

 • Jump to the printable recipe for precise measurements